Anashost/MY-HA-DASH/README.md

 >  <summary>Livingroom Lights count</summary>
 >
 >* paste this code to your **sensors.yaml**
->* replace living room in line 7 with your own Area name, (upper/lower case sensitive).
+>* replace livingroom in line 7 with your own Area name, (upper/lower case sensitive).
 >
 >  ```
 >    - platform: template